On the global convergence of Wasserstein gradient flow of the Coulomb discrepancy: Polyak-Lojasiewicz Inequality and Exponential Convergence

-Instantiating the previous inequality at $\underline{x}(t)$ for example we get
+Instantiating the previous inequality at $\underline{x}(t)$ for example we get:

-After a brief study of the phase diagram (see the proof of lemma \ref{ContrDensFt}) we get our result.
+After a brief study of the phase diagram (see the proof of Lemma \ref{ContrDensFt}) we obtain our result.
 A similar argument applies to $\overline{x}(t)$. \end{proof}

-We will later prove a stronger result independently: we show in the proof of lemma \ref{ContrDensFt} that Hölder continuity is actually enough to guaranty the stability of the condition.
-Under this regularity assumption, it is direct to prove that both exponential convergences under the $\dot H^{-1}$-norm and Wasserstein $L^2$ distance hold.

-\begin{theorem}[label = ThExpConvSuffic]{Exponential convergence}{} Let $\mu,\nu$ be two measures with continuous densities with bounded logarithm on a closed Riemannian manifold.
-If the density of the curve $\mu_t$ generated by the gradient flow of $E_\nu$ is $C^1_{t,x}$ in both time and space, then exponential convergence of $\mu$ to $\nu$ holds in the two following ways
+This stability of the PL condition allows us to formulate a convergence result, if we make strong assumptions on the global existence and the regularity of $\mu(t,x)$. \begin{proposition}[Exponential convergence] Let $\mu,\nu$ be two measures with continuous densities and bounded logarithms on a closed Riemannian manifold $M$.
+If the density of the curve $\mu_t$ generated by the gradient flow of $E_\nu$ is $C^1_{t,x}$ in both time and space for all $t \in \mathbb R_{\geq 0}$ and $x \in M$, then exponential convergence of $\mu_t$ to $\nu$ holds in the following two ways: